moby/moby/docs/sources/reference/commandline/cli.md

     $ sudo docker pull debian:testing
     # will pull the image named debian:testing and any intermediate
     # layers it is based on.
+    $ sudo docker pull debian@sha256:cbbf2f9a99b47fc460d422812b6a5adff7dfee951d8fa2e4a98caa0382cfbdbf
+    # will pull the image from the debian repository with the digest
+    # sha256:cbbf2f9a99b47fc460d422812b6a5adff7dfee951d8fa2e4a98caa0382cfbdbf
+    # and any intermediate layers it is based on.
     # (Typically the empty `scratch` image, a MAINTAINER layer,
     # and the un-tarred base).
     $ sudo docker pull --all-tags centos